Bidrift/odin-flight-booker/README.md

 - During the search, all the parameters are validated and checked before giving a list of flights
 - During the booking phase, all parameters are validated and the application handles everything with only one form
 - To manage your booking, you have to remember your Booking id and use the router `/bookings/:id`
+- During passenger addition and removal, the minimum limit is 1 and the maximum limit is 4.
+This is validated both on the front end and the backend.
+- All validations are made both on the client and server side, as well as routing validations.
+- Booking management and passenger addition and removal during booking is handled using Stimulus and Turbo streams

 # How to run